IBIC/neuropointillist/README.md

 `--output` Specify an output prefix that is prepended to output files.
 This is useful for organizing output for SGE runs; you can specify something like `--output model-stressXtime/mod1` to organize all the output files and execution scripts into a subdirectory.

-`--debug debugfile` Write out external representations of the design matrix and the fMRI data to the file `debugfile`.
+`--debug debugfile` Write out external representations of the design matrix, the fMRI data, and a function called `imagecoordtovertex`, which maps three-dimensional image coordinates from fslview into a vertex number, to the file `debugfile`.
 This may be useful for development and testing of your model, or troubleshooting problems with the setfiles or covariate files.

 ## Writing the processVoxel function
 This function takes a single value `v` which is a numeric index for a voxel.
 The code should also load any libraries that you need to support your model (e.g., `nlme`).
 Before calling `processVoxel`, the code will have attached to the design matrix, so that you have access to all of the named columns in this matrix.
 Note that we attach to minimize memory copies that might be necessary when running in multicore mode.